wh01s7/blockchain-developer-bootcamp-final-project/README.md

 3. Select role (e.g., 1 - to become Principal)
 4. Agree on contract, pay required deposit with Metamask (smart contract call)
 5. Observe how your role changed to the new one (smart contract call)
+6. Exit platform (smart contract call)
+7. Observe how your role changed to the new one (smart contract call)

 ## Project files tree